 DAVOS KLOSTERS SWITZERLAND SKI RESORT

-Not only famous for its World Economic Forum, Davos is one of Europe’s largest winter sports areas with 300km of snow slopes and one of highest ski resorts in Switzerland.
+Not only famous for its World Economic Forum, Davos is one of Europe’s largest winter sports areas.
+It boasts 300km of snow slopes and is one of highest ski resorts in Switzerland.
 The two main centers are Davos and Klosters that couldn’t be more different.
-We recommend to base in Klosters for its Alpine village atmosphere, and then the multiple ski areas are interconnected, so it’s easy to ski any combination:
+We recommend to base in Klosters for its Alpine village atmosphere.
+Afterall multiple ski areas are interconnected, so it’s easy to ski any combination:

 - Parsenn has some of the most challenging terrain and the longest runs in the Alps.